25prabhu10/notes/docs/Concepts/AWS/AWS.md

 ### AWS Limits (Quotas)

 - API Rate Limits
-  - DescribeInstances API for EC2 has a limit of 100 calls per seconds
+  - Describe Instances API for EC2 has a limit of 100 calls per seconds
-  - GetObject on S3 has a limit of 5500 GET per second per prefix
+  - `GetObject` on S3 has a limit of 5500 GET per second per prefix
-  - For Intermittent Errors: implement Exponential Backoff
+  - For Intermittent Errors: implement [Exponential Backoff](#exponential-backoff)
   - For Consistent Errors: request an API throttling limit increase
 - Service Quotas (Service Limits)
   - Running On-Demand Standard Instances: 1152 vCPU
   - You can request a service limit increase by opening a ticket
   - You can request a service quota increase by using the Service Quotas API

+#### Exponential Backoff

-#### Exponential Backoff (any AWS service)
+Exponential Backoff for any AWS service.

-- If you get ThrottlingException intermittently, use exponential backoff
+- If you get _ThrottlingException_ intermittently, use exponential backoff
 - Retry mechanism already included in AWS SDK API calls
 - Must implement yourself if using the AWS API as-is or in specific cases
   - Must only implement the retries on 5xx server errors and throttling